logipro-fr/sms-sender-php/README.md

-# Sms Sender Client
+# SmsClient Sender Client

-A PHP component to use Sms sender' API within your PHP project.
+A PHP component to use SmsClient sender' API within your PHP project.

-**Sms sender** allows you to send SMS messages using the API.
+**SmsClient sender** allows you to send SMS messages using the API.

 ## Feature

 ### Available Methods

-**Sms sender client** provides one public method :
+**SmsClient sender client** provides one public method :
 * `sendSms(string $messageText, string $receiverPhoneNumber)`: Sends an SMS with the specified `messageText` to the given `receiverPhoneNumber`.
 Returns a boolean indicating success.